joshbeard/packers/centos-demo/Readme.md

 ### Results

-This should produce 4 artifacts:
+This should produce 4 artifacts in the `output` directory:

 * `packer-centos-6.5-x86_64-vmware/`: A VMware image
 * `packer_vmware-iso_vmware.box`: A VMware Vagrant box